Plan Your Visit

 The Magnes cares deeply about the health and safety of its visitors and staff.
 We have taken measures to reduce the risk of coronavirus (COVID-19) exposure to you, other visitors, and our staff.
 Nonetheless, COVID-19 is very contagious and there is an inherent risk of exposure in any public environment where people are present.
 Those visiting the museum do so at their own risk of exposure.

-We continue to monitor and abide by state, city, and campus guidelines.
 For the safety of our visitors and staff, we reserve the right to request that anyone who does not follow these protocols leave the building.

 Kindly reschedule your visit if, in the 10 days leading up to your visit, you or anyone in your household has tested positive, experienced COVID-19 symptoms, or if you are unvaccinated and have come into close contact with anyone confirmed or suspected of having COVID-19.
 Symptoms include cough, fever or chills, difficulty breathing, new loss of taste or smell, sore throat, congestion or runny nose, stomach upset, muscle or body aches, headaches, and fatigue.

-When is The Magnes open?
+When are The Magnes galleries open?

 Can I take public transportation to The Magnes?